argodevops/ArgoBEAST/README.md

 - 🧰 Extendable actions + reusable BasePage helpers

+- 🪄 Magic hooks to enable simple reusable setup and teardown scenarios

+- 📝 Easily complete entire website forms with built in form logic

 # Build & Installation

 To build the whl you will need to ensure you have `build` installed and then build the whl.